CR-HSDC/stock-analysis/Readme.md

 	**b.** Disadvantages of refactoring code may include inefficiency of original code, particularly as it pertains to a specific use case, there may be redundant code that served a specific purpose in the original use case but is unncessary for the refactored use case.

 	**c.** As the advantages and disdvantages detailed above, pertain to this particular use case, time was saved in developing the code for this application (advantage).
 The code had inefficiencies that needed to be optimized.
-As data sets grow, the computation time spent on these inefficiencies will also grow.
+As data sets grow, the computation time spent on these inefficiencies could also grow (disadvantage).